Ulysses S. Grant ~ April 27, 1822 - July 23, 1885

 Until it was given to Ulysses and Julia, the property was owned by Julia's parents, the Dents, and run with the help of slaves.

-Never miss the photo opportunities at the end of a tour 😊
+Never miss the photo opportunity at the end of a tour 😊

 The house is up on a hill overlooking the town and Julia has a statue that overlooks it all.